 The text that appears in the Print Flyers admin settings will be translated into the language that your site is set to in the WordPress Settings > General, provided that there is a corresponding translation in the Print Flyers plugin.
-Currently the only languages available are English (US), English (UK) and French (FR).
+The languages currently available are English (en_US), English (en_GB), Spanish (es), German (de) and French (fr).

 The label that appears on the Print button can be changed in the Print Flyers print button settings (see above).